nguyenvanduocit/ebook-template/README.md

 The generated file will be placed in *build/epub.epub*.

+## Release

+Make a tag to release your book.

 #### Extra configuration

 If you want to configure the output, you'll probably have to look the